SandroMaglione/fpdart/packages/fpdart/README.md

 `dartz` is also missing some features and types (`Reader`, `TaskEither`, and others).

-Fpdart is a rewrite based on fp-ts and cats.
+`fpdart` is a rewrite based on fp-ts and cats.
 The main differences are:

-- Fpdart is fully documented.
+- fpdart is fully documented.
-- Fpdart implements higher-kinded types using [defunctionalization](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf).
+- fpdart implements higher-kinded types using [defunctionalization](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf).
-- Fpdart is based on **Dart 3**.
+- fpdart is based on **Dart 3**.
-- Fpdart is completely null-safe from the beginning.
+- fpdart is completely null-safe from the beginning.
-- Fpdart has a richer API.
+- fpdart has a richer API.
-- Fpdart implements some missing types in dartz.
+- fpdart implements some missing types in dartz.
-- Fpdart (currently) does not provide implementation for immutable collections (`ISet`, `IMap`, `IHashMap`, `AVLTree`).
+- fpdart does not provide implementation for immutable collections (`ISet`, `IMap`, `IHashMap`, `AVLTree`).

 ## 🤔 Roadmap

 Being documentation and stability important goals of the package, every type will go through an implementation-documentation-testing cycle before being considered as _'stable'_.

-The roadmap for types development is highlighted below (breaking changes to _'stable'_ types are to be expected in this early stages):

-1. `ReaderEither`
-2. `StateReaderTaskEither`
-3. `Writer`
-4. `Lens`
+The current work on `fpdart` aims to:
+- Expand the API to include more methods to work and convert between types easier (send [an issue](https://github.com/SandroMaglione/fpdart/issues) on the repository if you have a suggestion)
+- Simplify the current API to make it easier to use and learn
+- Expand the documentation with more articles and [documentation comments](https://dart.dev/effective-dart/documentation#do-use--doc-comments-to-document-members-and-types)

 > **Note**: There is also an experimental research in progress to implement [`ZIO`](https://zio.dev/) in `fpdart`, stay tuned 🔜